TobiasGrothmann/Spatial-Audio-Plugin-for-Unreal-Engine/README.md

 ## What?

-This plugin adds *Vector Base Amplitude Panning* (HRTF) to *Unreal Engine*.
+This plugin adds *Vector Base Amplitude Panning* (VBAP) to *Unreal Engine*.
 It's intended as a proof of concept and a lot of work can still be done.
 Because UE restricts the number of speakers, and soundfield submixes are also generally designed to be used with ambisoncis or HRTF, there are a couple of hacks that needed to be employed to get this to work.

 ## Why?